-- (a) Location of off-street parking. - (1) Required parking facilities shall be located on the same building site and conveniently proximate to the use or uses they serve, except as otherwise provided in sections-7-9-145.3, 7-9-145.4 and 7-9-145.7 7-9-70.3, 7-9-70.4, and 7-9-70.9. - Property within the ultimate right-of-way of a street (either public or private) shall not be included in provision of the minimum parking unless otherwise specified. - (b) Accessibility: All required off-street parking spaces shall be designed, located, constructed and maintained so as to be fully and independently usable and accessible at all times. - (c) Usability: - (1) The required off-street parking facilities, garages, carports, parking structures and driveways shall not be used for any purposes activity which that at any time would preclude the use of the area for purposes other than the temporary storage of motor vehicles except as provided for in this Code. - (2) Unless otherwise provided by an approved discretionary permit, no owner or tenant shall lease, rent or otherwise make unavailable to intended users any off-street parking spaces required by this article. - (d) Solar energy collector on carports. - (1) Photovoltaic equipment, as defined by section 7-9-72, "Solar Energy Systems," may be installed on the roof of carports for the purpose of collecting, storing, or transferring solar energy as part of a larger solar energy system installed in structure(s) on the same building site without additional discretionary permit. - (2) The maximum height of solar energy collector equipment on carport roofs shall not exceed the maximum height of the underlying district. - (d e) Access to Arterial Highways. - (1) Wherever access to a parking area is off an arterial highway designated on the Master Plan of Arterial Highways, parking spaces, driveways and maneuvering areas shall be designed so that motor vehicles may enter the arterial highway traveling in a forward direction. - (2) Vehicular access to arterial highways designated on the Master Plan of Arterial Highways shall be permitted only in accordance with specifically approved driveway locations and access design. - (e f) Maximum Grades Permitted.
+- (a) Location of Off-Street Parking: - (1) Required parking facilities shall be located on the same building site and conveniently proximate to the use or uses they serve, except as otherwise provided in sections 7 9 145.3, 7 9 145.4 and 7 9 145.7 7-9-TBD, 7-9-TBD and 7-9-TBD. - (2) Property within the ultimate right-of-way of a street (either public or private) shall not be included in provision of the minimum parking unless otherwise specified. - (b) Accessibility: All required off-street parking spaces shall be designed, located, constructed and maintained so as to be fully and independently usable and accessible at all times. - (c) Usability: - (1) The required off-street parking facilities, garages, carports, parking structures and driveways shall not be used for any purposes activity which that at any time would preclude the use of the area for purposes other than the temporary storage of motor vehicles except as provided for in this Code.

+(2) Unless otherwise provided by an approved discretionary permit, no owner or tenant shall lease, rent or otherwise make unavailable to intended users any offstreet parking spaces required by this article.

+(d) Solar Energy Collector:

+- (1) Photovoltaic equipment may be installed on the roof of carports for the purpose of collecting, storing, or transferring solar energy as part of a larger solar energy system installed in structure(s) on the same building site without additional discretionary permit. - (2) The height and size of the solar energy collector equipment on carport roofs shall be regulated by sec.
+7-9-TBD Solar Energy Systems.